I spent years believing my mind was just built differently

 If I am a depressed person, there's nothing to examine.
 If I have a low mood today, I can ask: what's underneath that?
 Sleep?
 Diet?
 Unprocessed stress?
 A pattern that can be understood and potentially changed?

 That reframe was the thing that got me unstuck.
 Not immediately.
 But it opened doors that my diagnoses had quietly closed.
 I found biohacking; people like Dave Asprey, Ben Greenfield, eventually Eric Edmeades and WILDFIT.
-What they shared was a different premise than I had heard before: that the body and brain are responsive systems, not fixed states.
+What they shared was a different premise: that the body and brain are responsive systems, not fixed states.
 That symptoms have upstream causes.
 That you are not your baseline.

 The food piece

 Things were improving, but not reliably.
-My mood, energy, and focus were all cycling between low and acceptable, but I kept thinking: Acceptable can’t be the ceiling.
-I can do better than this.
+My mood, energy, and focus were all cycling between low and acceptable.
 Something else was still stuck.

 What WILDFIT showed me was why certain behaviors are so hard to change.
-Most (food) patterns aren't about physical needs or choice alone — they're subconscious, reinforced over years, and the pull toward them doesn't respond well to limitation or willpower.
-Trying to override them with discipline works for a while.
-For most people, about a week.
-Then they revert back to the subconscious pattern.
+Most food patterns aren't about physical needs or choice alone — they're subconscious, reinforced over years, and the pull toward them doesn't respond well to limitation or willpower.

 Most people who find me have already done the obvious things.
 Eaten better, exercised, seen a doctor.
-Some have seen a therapist about the fatigue and come away with nothing useful.
 They're still tired, still carrying weight they can't shift, still not where they expected to be after all that effort.